Mikey's Muppet Memorabilia Museum

 Elmo on roller skates with a brown bag on a strap over his shoulder

-Grover with flowers, one piece figure (shown above)
+Grover (shown above)

 Five piece Sesame Street PVC figure boxed set by Applause